Ewing Township, New Jersey: History

-The first location of an industrial robot used to replace human workers was at Ewing's Inland Fisher Guide Plant in 1961, a facility that operated in the township for 1938 to 1998, after which the plant was demolished and targeted for redevelopment.
+The first industrial robot used to replace human workers was deployed at Ewing's Inland Fisher Guide Plant in 1961, a facility that operated in the township for 1938 to 1998, after which the plant was demolished and targeted for redevelopment.

 Geography

 The Delaware River forms the western border of Ewing Township.

 According to the U.S. Census Bureau, the township had a total area of 15.56 square miles (40.29 km^{2}), including 15.21 square miles (39.38 km^{2}) of land and 0.35 square miles (0.90 km^{2}) of water (2.24%).

 The highest elevation in Ewing Township is 225 ft above mean sea level (AMSL) just southeast of Interstate 295 and just west of Trenton-Mercer Airport, while the lowest point is just below 20 ft AMSL along the Delaware River near the border with Trenton.

-The largest body of water completely within the township is Lake Sylva, a man-made lake that was created in the 1920s when an earthen dam was constructed across the Shabakunk Creek.
+The largest body of water completely within the township is Lake Sylva, a man-made lake covering 10.6 acres that was created in the 1920s when an earthen dam was constructed across the Shabakunk Creek.
 The 11 acre lake is located on the campus of The College of New Jersey.
 Watercourses in Ewing include the Delaware River along its western boundary and the Shabakunk Creek in the eastern and central portions of the township.

 The township has a number of distinct neighborhoods, including Agasote, Altura, Arbor Walk, Braeburn Heights, Briarcrest, Briarwood, Cambridge Hall, Churchill Green, Delaware Rise, Ewing, Ewing Park, Ewingville, Fernwood, Ferry Road Manor, Fleetwood Village, Glendale, Green Curve Heights, Hampton Hills, Heath Manor, Hickory Hill Estates, Hillwood Lakes, Hillwood Manor, Mountainview, Parkway Village, Prospect Heights, Prospect Park, Scudders Falls, Shabakunk Hills, Sherbrooke Manor, Somerset, Spring Meadows, Spring Valley, Village on the Green, Weber Park, West Trenton, Whitewood Estates, Wilburtha and Wynnewood Manor.
 Some of these existed before suburbanization, while others came into existence with the suburban development of the township in the 20th century.

 The township borders the municipalities of Hopewell Township, Lawrence Township, Trenton in Mercer County; and Lower Makefield Township, Upper Makefield Township and Yardley in Bucks County across the Delaware River in Pennsylvania.